Texas Hold 'Em Starting Hand Nicknames

 - KQ - Marriage (Mixed Marriage if unsuited; Divorce if it doesn't hold up); Royal Couple (if suited)

-- KJ - Kojak; King John; Tucson Monster; Harry Potter; People who need people
+- KJ - Kojak; King John; Tucson Monster; Harry Potter {from the initials of author J.K.
+Rowling}; People who need people

 - KT - Katie; Big Al {Wisconsin poker player "Big Al" Emerson}